 From: Presidency

-То: Permanent Representatives Committee
+To: Permanent Representatives Committee

 No. Cion doc.: 11313/16

 Subject: Proposal for a Regulation of the European Parliament and of the Council establishing a Union Resettlement Framework and amending Regulation (EU) No 516/2014 of the European Parliament and the Council (First reading) - State of play and guidance for further work

-On 13 July 2016, in the framework of the reform of the Common European Asylum System (CEAS), the Commission submitted a proposal for a Regulation establishing a Union Resettlement Framework and amending Regulation (EU) No 516/20141.
+1. On 13 July 2016, in the framework of the reform of the Common European Asylum System (CEAS), the Commission submitted a proposal for a Regulation establishing a Union Resettlement Framework and amending Regulation (EU) No 516/2014.
 The proposal aims to enhance the legal and safe arrival of persons in need of international protection to Europe and to provide for a collective and harmonised approach for resettlement, with a unified procedure, reducing divergences among the national practices.
+The proposal also has an important dimension related to external relations as it creates a tool of international solidarity and responsibility sharing with third countries as well as of migration and crisis management.